hteumeuleu/caniemail/_features/html-aria-labelledby.md

 }
 notes_by_num: {
     "1": "Buggy. `id` is removed.",
     "2": "Buggy. `id` prefix mismatched.
-The `id` value is prefixed but not the `aria-describedby` value."
+The `id` value is prefixed but not the `aria-labelledby` value."
 }
 links: {
   "ARIA: aria-labelledby definition":"https://www.w3.org/TR/wai-aria/#aria-labelledby",